By Melissa Starkey, Associate Director of Admissions

 Related Reading: Important Dates & Deadlines

-Candidates entering Junior Kindergarten (JK) and Senior Kindergarten (SK) spend a morning on campus.
-Candidates entering Grades 1 through 4 spend an entire school day accompanying one of our student ambassadors.
-Your day will start in the Main Office of the Lower Division Wendlek campus at 8:30 a.m.
-When you arrive you will meet Ms. Twila, the Lower Division Administrative Assistant and Mrs. Kathy Carley, our Lower Division Director.
-You will be walked to your class and introduced to your teacher and the students in the class.
-If you are applying for JK or SK, you will spend a few hours in class in the morning participating in our hands-on approach to education.
-Your day might include calendar time, math lessons with manipulatives, or a fun reading lesson.
-When parents arrive for pickup, they will meet with Mrs. Carley to recap the day.
-If you are applying for Grades 1 through 4, you will spend most of the day participating in the same activities as your classmates.
-There will be math and reading lessons, possibly a hands-on science activity, or one of our six “special” classes: art, library, performing arts, physical education, Spanish, or technology.
+If you are applying for PreK3 through 4, you will spend your time participating in the same activities as your classmates.
+There will be math and reading lessons, time outside, possibly a hands-on science activity, or one or more of our six “special” classes: art, library, performing arts, physical education, Spanish, or technology.
 At some point in the day, your teacher will meet with you one on one to do some math and reading assessments.
-When parents arrive for pickup, they will meet with Mrs. Carley to recap the day.
+When parents arrive for pickup, they will meet with Ms. Jewell to recap the day.

 Dress Code: Collared shirt, slacks, shorts, capris or skirt.
 Denim and flip flops are not allowed.
 Middle Division candidates will visit a PE class, so you might want to wear sneakers if you’d like to participate (you do not need to bring a change of clothes).
 What to Bring: A snack, lunch, and a couple of drinks.
 Sneakers for P.E.
 Candidates applying for 5th through 8th grade spend a full day on campus visiting classes, interacting with students, and meeting with Middle Division Director Mr. John Pitcairn.
 Your day will start in the admissions office where you’ll check in and receive a copy of your student host’s schedule.
 Students applying for 5th and 6th grade will be escorted to the 5th/6th grade suite to meet up with your student host.
 Students visiting in 7th and 8th grades will meet your student host in the admissions office.
 Your student host will introduce you to each of their teachers, sit with you in class and at lunch (make sure you pack a lunch and a snack for your visit), and introduce you to his or her peers.
 Take the time that you are on campus to get to know our students — you may find yourself next to them on the athletic fields or challenged/inspired by them in the classroom!
 Ask them questions.
 What do they like best about Academy?
 Least?
 What are the teachers really like?
 Toward the end of the day, you will meet with Mr. Pitcairn, our Middle Division Director, for an informal interview.
 He’ll find one of the beautiful outdoor spaces on campus (not the “scary Principal’s Office”) to sit down and chat.
 It’s definitely not an interrogation!
 It’s an opportunity for you to share your interests and passions and to add your character and personality to an otherwise mostly paper-based application process.
 It’s also an opportunity for you to learn more about the Academy school community by asking any and all questions.
 5th/6th grade applicants will complete their admissions assessments, which will include some reading, math and writing exercises.
 Your parents will pick you up in the admissions office at 3:15 p.m.